 Amid these bizarre happenings, Bowdern and Halloran, according to their reports, noticed a pattern in Ronald’s behavior.
 He was calm and normal during the day.
-But, at night after settling in for bed, he would exhibit strange behavior including screaming and wild outbursts (clearly details that identify this as the true story of The Exorcist).
+But at night, after settling in for bed, he would exhibit strange behavior, including screaming and wild outbursts.

 Ronald would also enter a trance-like state and start making sounds in a guttural voice.
-The priests supposedly also saw mysteriously flying objects in the boy’s presence and noted that he would react violently when he saw any sacred object presented by the attending Jesuits.
+The priests also said they saw objects mysteriously flying in the boy’s presence and noted that he would react violently when he saw any sacred object presented by the attending Jesuits.

 At one point during this weeks-long ordeal, Bowdern reportedly saw an “X” appear in scratches on Ronald’s chest, which the priest believed signified the number 10.

 In another incident, a pitchfork-shaped pattern of red lines moved from the boy’s thigh and snaked down towards his ankle.
-These types of things happened every night for more than a month and everyone witnessing the events believed that Roland was possessed by 10 demons.
+These types of things happened every night for more than a month.
+Once, a red X appeared on Ronald’s chest, leading the priests to believe he was possessed by 10 demons.

 The True Story Of The Exorcist

-In 1971, an author by the name of William Peter Blatty penned the bestselling novel The Exorcist based on the unofficial diaries kept by Halloran and Bowdern.
-The book stayed on the bestseller list for 54 weeks, and it spawned the hit movie in 1973.
+In 1971, an author by the name of William Peter Blatty penned the bestselling novel The Exorcist, based on the unofficial diaries kept by Halloran and Bowdern.
+The book stayed on the bestseller list for 54 weeks and spawned the hit movie in 1973.

-The movie took many liberties with its source material, turning the teenager into a 12-year-old girl named Regan and not a boy named Ronald.
-The movie’s story also takes place completely in Washington, D.C. and the Georgetown area, which is somewhat true-to-life since Ronald was hospitalized for a week in Georgetown in late February of 1949.
+The movie took many liberties with its source material, turning the teenage Roland into a 12-year-old girl named Regan.
+The movie’s story also takes place entirely in Washington, D.C., and the Georgetown area, which is somewhat true-to-life since Ronald was hospitalized for a week in Georgetown in late February of 1949.

-Although the scratches, shouting, spitting, red lines on the skin, and cursing in the movie mimicked what Ronald had experienced, the boy’s head never turned 360 degrees like Regan’s did in the film.
-Similarly, Ronald never vomited green matter during his many tantrums nor did he use a bloody crucifix to masturbate.
+Although the scratches, shouting, spitting, and cursing in the movie mimicked what Ronald had experienced, the boy’s head never turned 360 degrees like Regan’s did in the film.
+Similarly, Ronald never vomited green matter during his many tantrums, nor did he use a bloody crucifix to masturbate.

 Following the exorcism of “Roland Doe,” his family moved back to the East Coast.
-Sources say that Ronald found a wife and started a family.
+Sources, which have also referred to him as Robbie Mannheim, say that he found a wife and started a family.
 He named his first son Michael after the saint believed to have saved his soul.
-If Roland is still alive today, he would be in his early 80s.
+If Roland is still alive today, he would be in his mid-80s.

-Bowdern, on the other hand, died in 1983 after serving the Catholic Church for decades.
-Halloran lived until 2005, when he died of cancer.
+William Bowdern died in 1983 after serving the Catholic Church for decades.
+Walter Halloran lived until 2005, when he died of cancer.
 He was the last surviving member of the main team that had performed the exorcism of “Roland Doe.”

-The room in Alexian Brothers Hospital was boarded up and sealed following the exorcism.
+Following the St. Louis exorcism, the room in Alexian Brothers Hospital was boarded up and sealed.
 The entire facility was torn down in 1978.
 The house where the family lived in Maryland is now an empty lot after it was abandoned in the 1960s.

-Experts believe the real name of “Roland Doe” to be Ronald Hunkeler, although only one person reportedly knows for sure.
+And while most experts believe the actual name of “Roland Doe” to be Ronald Hunkeler, only one person reportedly knows for sure.

-In 1993, author Thomas B. Allen wrote a nonfiction book entitled Possessed: The True Story of an Exorcism.
-In writing the book, which relies heavily on Halloran’s detailed accounts, Allen claims to have uncovered the true identity and story of “Roland Doe,” but has said that he will never reveal the person’s true name.
+In 1993, author Thomas B. Allen wrote a book on the story of Roland Doe’s exorcism called Possessed.
+In writing the book, which relies heavily on Halloran’s detailed accounts, Allen claims to have uncovered the true identity and story of “Roland Doe” but has said that he will never reveal the person’s true name.